sdsc/mpi-roll/README.md

 For gnu compilers, the roll also supports a `ROLLOPTS` make variable value of 'avx', indicating that the target architecture supports AVX instructions.
-If `ROLLOPTS` contains one or both of 'torque','slurm'  and 'sge', then openmpi is built to integrate with the specified scheduler(s). mvapich2  uses the slurm and torque options as well, but does not have an sge option
+If `ROLLOPTS` contains one or more of 'torque','slurm'  and 'sge', then openmpi is built to integrate with the specified scheduler(s). mvapich2  uses the slurm and torque options as well, but does not have an sge option
 If `ROLLOPTS` contains 'cuda', then openmpi is compiled with gpu support.
+If 'ROLLOPTS' contains 'lustre' then mvapich2 is compiled with i/o support for lustre file systems.

 ## Installation